Ed Jacobs reports on disqualification of two Liberal Democrats from the Welsh Assembly.

 “My provisional view is that rather than hold another election, which I don’t think they have the power to do, the person who should occupy the seat is the person who came second in the poll.”

 In any by-election, of course, the Lib Dems could find their numbers further reduced.
 Meanwhile Welsh UKIP MEP, John Bufton, has confirmed that he has reported the two in question to the police, on the basis of electoral fraud.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.